-2. When you are connected to the station.
-Press [Read out device] in the main menu (marked with a red circle).
-Data can be offloaded without stopping the logger.
-But at least once a year the logger must be stopped and re-launched in order to clear the memory and gain free space for data storage.
-(Note: When logging every 30 min this logger holds data for 1.2 year)
+2. Press [Read out device] in the main menu (marked with a red circle).
+You can offload data without stopping the logger.
+However, at least once a year the logger must be stopped and re-launched in order to clear the memory and gain free space for data storage (When logging every 30 min this logger holds data for 1.2 year).